Jake-Eshelman-Portfolio/Chat_GPT_Data_Scraping/README.md

 4. **Set up the configuration**:
    - Create a .env file in the root directory in the format:
    OPENAI_API_KEY=your_API_key
-   IMPORTANT -- DO NOT REVEAL YOUR API KEY AS IT WILL GIVE OTHERS ACCESS TO YOUR ACCOUNT.
+   # IMPORTANT -- DO NOT REVEAL YOUR API KEY AS IT WILL GIVE OTHERS ACCESS TO YOUR OPENAI ACCOUNT.
    - Ensure that it is placed only in the .env file you create.

 ## Usage